-Written submissions or observations are now invited with respect to the draft Eastern River Basin Management Plan, associated Environmental Report and Habitats Directive Assessment.
-Written submissions should be forwarded for the attention of ERBD Co-ordinator on or before 22nd June 2009 (contact details below).
-Comments can also be sent via the ERBD website at www.erbd.ie.
+Written submissions or observations are now invited with respect to the draft South Eastern River Basin Management Plan, associated Environmental Report and Habitats Directive Assessment.
+Written submissions should be forwarded for the attention of Mr. Ray Spain on or before 22nd June 2009 (contact details below).
 These submissions / observations will be taken into consideration before finalisation of the Plan.
 Early responses would be appreciated to allow more time to clarify and resolve issues that may arise.